How To Grow Tomatoes In Hanging Baskets

 The benefits of growing hanging basket tomatoes

 - Hanging baskets and Topsy Turvy planters make a great display on the patio.

 - Hanging baskets are off the ground and away from many of the diseases and little critters that attack and eat the tomatoes!

 - Close to the house – you don’t have to go far to pick them.

 - There are many tomato varieties suitable for hanging baskets.

-- Trailing tomatoes are easy to pick and very visible making an attractive feature for the garden.
+- Trailing tomatoes are easy to pick and make an attractive feature for the patio or garden.

 Cherry tomato varieties that tumble, cascade or trail down over the sides of a container are best for hanging baskets.

 - Tumbler F1,

 - Torenzo F1 – an update on Tumbler